-- Not responding to all comments, ratings, reviews on your site and your Google Business page.
+- Not responding to all comments, ratings, and reviews on your site and your Google Business page.

 - Not surveying customers to see how they are doing with your solution.

-- Not monitoring website data and tracking time on page, bounce rates, and page views to see if you are creating content people actually want to consume.
+- Not monitoring website data and tracking time on page, bounce rates, and page views to see if you create content people want to consume.

 Growing your business today will rely on the habits of you and your team.
 Those that improve their individual and company-wide ability to listen will be the ones buyers want to work with.